veronicaadler/bangkok-hill/README.md

 # Bangkok Hill
-A fully responsive, modern Thai restaurant webpage.
+A fully responsive, modern Thai restaurant website.

 ## Motivation
-Bangkok Hill is a restaurant webpage created as a portfolio project for Nucamp, a web development bootcamp.
+Bangkok Hill is a restaurant website created as a portfolio project for Nucamp, a web development bootcamp.
 It is based on a real Thai restaurant located in Lunenburg, MA.
 The project is designed to be a mobile first, fully responsive webpage that encourages customer engagement and conveys Bangkok Hill's ambience.

 ## Frameworks Used